lpcalisi/cloudsec-workshop-iac/terraform/docs/providers.md

 }
 ```

-#### In the other hand, we could write our own custom providers in `golang` for example to manage our own private cloud.
+#### On the other hand, we could write our own custom providers in `golang` for example to manage our own private cloud.

 <br>
 Guide for write custom providers &rarr; <a href="https://www.terraform.io/docs/extend/writing-custom-providers.html"> Terraform Write Custom Providers </a>